 – Margaret Widdemer, from the collection, ‘The Old Road to Paradise‘

-1) Such unabashed love for literature, as in this Widdemer poem, are, unfortunately, rather passé in our world today.
+1) Such unabashed love for literature, as in this Widdemer poem, is unfortunately rather passé in our world today.
 Generally speaking, we’re more apt to seek out so-called experts or self-help books or even self-medication than we are to sink into the fictional world of a story as a way to understand our world and to gain an intellectual growth or psychological ease of mind.
-There are many reasons for this, but, the foremost is the inverted snobbery of the non-readers.
-This sub-culture, which is growing exponentially and exists in practically every society now, sees the reading of literature as a subversive activity – anti-social, escapist and self-indulgent.
+There are many reasons for this but the foremost is the inverted snobbery of the non-readers.
+This sub-culture, which is growing exponentially and exists in practically every society now, sees the reading of literature as a subversive activity — anti-social, escapist, and self-indulgent.
 We might explore the whys and wherefores of this another time.

 Well, it does educate us about life.
 I wouldn’t be the person I am, I wouldn’t understand what I understand, were it not for certain books.
 I’m thinking of the great question of nineteenth-century Russian literature: how should one live?
 A novel worth reading is an education of the heart.
 It enlarges your sense of human possibility, of what human nature is, of what happens in the world.
 It’s a creator of inwardness.

-3) And, finally, even with those who love literature, there is another sub-culture which agrees with Widdemer’s critic from her essay, ‘Message and Middlebrow’ – that art is art and should not be confused with ethics or morality.
-Yet, let us not forget that all stories carry some message – words, are, after all, thoughts (unless you’re reading / writing gibberish) and thoughts contain some meaning (good or bad or somewhere in between).
-The story is simply a way to put that meaning or message across within a construct or context – fictional or real – so that it might seem less abstract, more relatable, even entertaining.
+3) And, finally, even with those who love literature, there is another sub-culture which agrees with Widdemer’s critic from her essay, ‘Message and Middlebrow’ — that art is art and should not be confused with ethics or morality.
+Yet, let us not forget that all stories carry some message — words, are, after all, thoughts (unless you’re reading or writing gibberish) and thoughts contain some meaning, good or bad or somewhere in between.
+The story is simply a way to put that meaning or message across within a construct or context — fictional or real — so that it might seem less abstract, more engaging, even insightful.
 This is how all conversation began, from the time that we humans started to communicate with each other.
-It has always been about the need to communicate “something” – our message to each other or the world or, sometimes, just to ourselves.
+It has always been about the need to communicate “something” — our message to each other or the world or, sometimes, just to ourselves.